 How to apply to become a Microsoft MVP

-Microsoft may contact you directly, if it finds you worthy of becoming a Microsoft MVP.
+Microsoft may contact you directly if it finds you worthy of becoming a Microsoft MVP.
 That’s the best way in my opinion!
 But you can also apply on your own – or better still, request another MVP to nominate you.
-If he or she is convinced about the merits in your case, he may.
+If he or she is convinced about the merits of your case, he may.
 I personally have had the pleasure and the privilege of nominating three (now four), who were members of TheWindowsClub.com, to the MVP program successfully.
-One other candidate I had nominated, simply relaxed and stopped participating after I had nominated him – assuming that the ‘job’ was now done.
+One other candidate, I had nominated, simply relaxed and stopped participating after I had nominated him – assuming that the ‘job’ was now done.
 That is why I said – be consistent.
 Don’t just participate in forums for the sake of getting the award.
-It wont work.
+It won’t work.
 If your passion dictates, you will continue to contribute – and that is what Microsoft looks for.
-Your passion, consistency and quality!
+Your passion, consistency, and quality!

 MVP nominees undergo a rigorous review process.
 A panel that includes members of the MVP team and Microsoft product groups evaluates each nominee’s technical expertise and contributions for the past 12 months.
-Once you have applied or are nominated, it may take up to 3 months for Microsoft to take a decision.
+Once you have applied or are nominated, it may take up to 3 months for Microsoft to make a decision.
 If you get the award, you will get a welcome email.
 If you do not receive any mail in 3 months, it would mean that your nomination was not successful.
 For more information on this, you can visit the MVP website.

 Microsoft MVP Benefits